jhegemann/OpenCapsule/README.md

 ```
 GAUSSIAN_SIGMA 1.0 (1.0 ..
 10.0)
 ```
-width of gaussian smoothing image before edge detection.
+Width of gaussian smoothing image before edge detection.
 ```
 R_MIN 1, R_MAX 5 (1 ..
 10)
 ```
-minimum and maximum radius of applied gaussian filters (OpenCapsule averages over binary images resulting from smoothing with differently sized gaussians).
+Minimum and maximum radius of applied gaussian filters (OpenCapsule averages over binary images resulting from smoothing with differently sized gaussians).
 ```
 THRESHOLD_CAPILLARY 5 (1 ..
 20)
 ```
-used for tracing outer capillary from upper image border to inner capillary. searching terminates if contour pixel deviates more than this threshold from average horizontal position.
+Used for tracing outer capillary from upper image border to inner capillary. searching terminates if contour pixel deviates more than this threshold from average horizontal position.
 ```
 TOP_BUFFER 1 (0 ..
 20)
 ```
-vertical distance from detected capillary height to nearest contour point (necessary because of possible surfactant/polymer sediments at the inner capillary).
+Vertical distance from detected capillary height to nearest contour point (necessary because of possible surfactant/polymer sediments at the inner capillary).
 ```
 CHECK_IF_CLOSED 1
 ```
-activates/deactivate check for closed contour in binary image (keep activated if possible, deactivation will skip abortion if contour not closed, behaviour will be undefined).
+Activates/deactivate check for closed contour in binary image (keep activated if possible, deactivation will skip abortion if contour not closed, behaviour will be undefined).
 ```
 FIX_CHARACTERISTICS 1
 ```
-capillary position will be detected only from reference state, elastic states then use the same position. this option is useful if capsule shapes occur, which are parallel to the needle
+Capillary position will be detected only from reference state, elastic states then use the same position. this option is useful if capsule shapes occur, which are parallel to the needle